 - Novelty: Palate fatigue is a term for when you just can’t stand to eat another gel or another pack of sports chews.
 Whole foods are something different, both in terms of taste and texture.
 If you find yourself bored with one type of whole foods fuel, there are a wider variety of options.

-- Reward Stimulus: A gel is not fun to eat, nor does it always taste good.
+- Reward Stimulus: A gel does not always taste good.
 A thin waffle or a cut-up sandwich, on the other hand, does taste good – and the pleasure from the taste stimulates the reward center of the brain.
 This boost can be beneficial on a long training run.

 Options abound for whole foods on long runs: pick something that contains carbohydrates, is easy to eat and digest, and is portable.
 Some good options include: